-For more than 10 years, we have been working with our business customers to help them understand and manage their environmental and social impact.
-HSBC has specific sustainability risk policies covering agricultural commodities, chemicals, defence, energy, forestry, freshwater infrastructure, mining and metals, and UNESCO World Heritage Sites and Ramsar-designated wetlands.
+For more than 15 years, we have been working with our business customers to help them understand and manage their environmental and social impact.
+HSBC has specific sustainability risk policies covering agricultural commodities, chemicals, defence, energy, forestry, mining and metals, and UNESCO World Heritage Sites and Ramsar-designated wetlands.
 We also apply the Equator Principles when financing projects.

 We engage with customers, where appropriate, and support them in adopting more sustainable practices.
 We end banking relationships with customers when they are unwilling or unable to comply with our standards.
-More information about our approach is available in The Introduction to Sustainability Risk Policies .
+More information about our approach is available in The Introduction to Sustainability Risk Policies (PDF 36KB).

 Sustainability risk policies

 To make sure our sector policies are implemented consistently, we have invested in more than 75 Sustainability Risk Managers across our business.
 These risk managers, based in the Credit Risk function, have local or regional responsibilities for advising on and managing environmental and social risks, and play a key role in the approval process for high-risk relationships or transactions.
 Sustainability Risk Managers are supported by Group Sustainability Risk, a central team responsible for developing policies, guidance, processes and training.

 We ensure that, globally, our relationship and risk managers are trained on our sustainability risk policies, and their own responsibilities, to ensure consistent implementation.
 By the end of 2017, more than 9,000 of our employees had completed our internally designed training module on sustainability risk.